Seeed-Studio/wiki-documents/docs/Grove-12-Channel-Capacitive-Touch-Keypad-ATtiny1616-.md

 ## Tech Support
-Please submit any technical issue into our [forum](http://forum.seeedstudio.com/)
+Please submit any technical issue into our [forum](http://forum.seeedstudio.com/) or drop mail to techsupport@seeed.cc